Paulsky/tax-switch/README.md

 2. Customize the text for including and excluding VAT.
 3. Save your changes.

+### WPML

+To translate the option texts via WPML:

+1. Save your options first in: WooCommerce -> Settings -> Tax Switch
+2. Then translate the texts in: WPML -> String Translations and search for your option values in the domain 'tax-switch-for-woocommerce'

 ### Usage

 After configuration, you can add the tax switch to your pages in two ways: